 The species that we currently plant and maintain, may be vulnerable to a changing climate.
 New and different options for species should be considered which are better adapted for greater resilience.
+The role of water in urban greening is critical and opportunities to implement water sensitive urban design and other innovative solutions for passive watering (i.e. stormwater) are required.

 To achieve our vision and increase canopy cover to 25% by 2045 we will undertake an extended and intensive tree planting programme over many decades and enable our community to work with Council to achieve this target.
-We will educate our community and enhance liveability whist reducing the urban heat island effect and mitigating the impacts of climate change across the city.
+We will educate our community and enhance liveability whist reducing the urban heat island effect and mitigating the impacts of climate change across the city.3